noelboss/PageQueryBoss/README.md

-# Page Query Builder
+# Page Query Boss

-Build complex nested queries containing multipple fields and pages and return an array that can be parsed to JSON.
-This is usefull to fetch data for SPA and PWA.
+Build complex nested queries containing multiple fields and pages and return an array that can be parsed to JSON.
+This is use-full to fetch data for SPA and PWA.

-You can use it to tranfrom a ProcessWire Page or PageArray, even RepeaterMatrixPageArrays into an array or JSON.
+You can use the Module to tranfrom a ProcessWire Page or PageArray – even RepeaterMatrixPageArrays – into an array or JSON.
 Queries can be nested and contain closures as callback functions.
+Some field-types are transformed automatically, like Pageimages or MapMarker.

 ## Installation

 ### Via ProcessWire Backend
-It is recommended to install via the ProcessWire admin Modules > Site > Add New > Add Module from Directory using the `PageQueryBuilder` class name.
+It is recommended to install via the ProcessWire admin "*Modules*" > "*Site*" > "*Add New*" > "*Add Module from Directory*" using the `PageQueryBoss` class name.

 ### Manually

-Download the files from github or the ProcessWire repository: https://modules.processwire.com/modules/page-query-builder/
+Download the files from Github or the ProcessWire repository: https://modules.processwire.com/modules/page-query-builder/

-1. Copy all of the files for this module into /site/modules/PageQueryBuilder/
+1. Copy all of the files for this module into /site/modules/PageQueryBoss/
 2. Go to “Modules > Refresh” in your admin, and then click “install” for the this module.

 ## Methods

-There are two main methos:
+There are two main methods:

 ### Return JSON